nordic-institute/X-Road/doc/Protocols/pr-mrest_x-road_service_metadata_protocol_for_rest.md

 X-Road-Client: INSTANCE/CLASS1/MEMBER1/SUBSYSTEM1
 ```

-The body of the response message MUST contain a list of services provided by the service provider (in case of listMethods) or open to the given client (in case of allowedMethods).
+The body of the response message MUST contain a list of services and service endpoints provided by the service provider (in case of listMethods) or open to the given client (in case of allowedMethods).
 The response SHALL NOT contain names of the metainfo services.

 Annex [A](#annex-a-service-descriptions-for-rest-metadata-services) contains the OpenAPI description of the REST metadata services.